Record Your Insights Using Notes

 Note: This feature is available to all users.

-Open the Notes tool
+Navigate the Notes Tool

 Open the Notes Tool in Verbum